mechanicalnull/sourcery_pane/README.md

 The plugin will search through all substitution paths looking for paths to files on the local machine going from longest to shortest "original path".
 If you want to remove a subsitution path, fill in the original path and leave the substitution path blank, then press the `Do Path Substitution` button.
 The plugin will put warnings in the log if the substitution paths don't seem to be working, but it only looks to see if files exist at a given path, it doesn't do any checking to make sure the contents are correct.

-IMPORTANT: Any changes to source files will result in innaccuracy of the source view, as the line information compiled into the binary reflects the exact source lines at compile-time.

 ## Installation Instructions